 Granted it’s not a compromise that would suit every family, but illustrates the importance of keeping an open mind as to the optimum style of craft until you have figured out what everyone would genuinely like from a boat.
 That – and avoiding the temptation to over stretch your budget – are the keys to choosing the ideal family cruiser for your individual needs.

 For more family cruising yachts see our pick of some of the best models for less than the price of a family car.

 Of course, once you've chosen and bought your boat (see How to buy a boat: first-time buyers’ guide) you need to get sailing.
 Essential reading will be Sailing with your family: how to be a successful skipper and, if you have family members to convert, Get your family boating in 7 steps.

-See also How to choose the right weekend cruiser and Choosing a tender.
+See also Weekend cruisers and Choosing a tender.